SKY-ALIN/regta-period/README.md

 # regta-period

 **Library to make moment-independent periods in python.
-It's designed specially for [Regta Framework](https://github.com/SKY-ALIN/regta), but with an ability to use it independently.**
+It's designed especially for [Regta Framework](https://github.com/SKY-ALIN/regta), but with an ability to use it independently.**

 [![versions](https://img.shields.io/pypi/pyversions/regta-period.svg)](https://github.com/SKY-ALIN/regta-period)